 Fortunately, WebFX has a team of 450+ experts who can help you decide if HomeAdvisor is worth the investment.
 You can call 888-601-5359 or contact us online to speak with one of our knowledgeable team members!

 On this page, we’ll take a look at the benefits of using HomeAdvisor for your contracting business, as well as the drawbacks, and we’ll answer the question you’re wondering:

 Is HomeAdvisor worth it for contractors?

 Advertising your contracting business on HomeAdvisor has several advantages.
-Let’s take a look at some of the biggest ones you can expect to benefit from.

 One of the advantages of using HomeAdvisor is that it’s effective, which is why it’s still in business.
 The Internet has become one of the top ways people search for service providers, so having a strong presence on a site that specializes in your industry is especially helpful.

 Another benefit of using HomeAdvisor is that it’s a great way to find customers if your contracting business is new.
 Before you’re able to build a client base through word of mouth and referrals, HomeAdvisor can get your business off the ground and running.
 It’s also a great way to reach potential customers you may not have otherwise had the means to reach.